 In July 2011, the Authority entered into a lease purchase agreement with Grant Capital Management to provide a \$7,000,000 loan for energy savings projects at PIT.
 Grant Capital Management assigned this lease purchase agreement to Capital One Public Funding on July 14, 2011.
 Deutsche Bank National Trust Company was named as the servicing agent on behalf of Capital One.
 Terms of the loan include an interest rate of 3.101% with repayment schedule beginning January 1, 2012 through December 1, 2018.
 Capital One Public Funding has a secured interest in the equipment purchased under this agreement with no revenues pledged as security.
-The loan is collateralized by any unexpended loan proceeds and capital assets with a net book value of approximately \$8,167,000 as of December 31, 2017.
+During 2018, the remaining loan balance was paid in full.